VasylSamoilov/redsea/README.md

 ## How to install

-Redsea needs to be built from source, but this is not very complicated.
+Redsea is written in C++ and needs to be built from source, but this is not very complicated.
 Commands are provided below (you should skip the `$` at the start of each command).

 ### 1. Install dependencies